Building Coq Projects¶

 when you switch

-to a new version of Coq.
+to a new version of Rocq.

 In CoqIDE, you must explicitly save modified buffers before running make